 Inside: How to play the popular saran wrap ball game without the plastic wrap.
 Learn how to wrap the ball in eco-friendly materials and still have a blast!

 Coins and candy bars flew out in a whirlwind as my nephew flung open our gift to him: a saran wrap ball.
 I cleverly added coins and coin rolls that unexpectedly pelted us all in the face as he feverishly unrolled the ball!
-He told me it was one of his favorite gifts ever.
-Those 8.5 minutes of unrolling was the most entertaining moment of that Christmas!

 The saran wrap ball game is one of the most popular ways to give cash gifts.
 Rolling out that big ole ball of fun, with candies, money, and small gifts falling out is a rip-roaring good time.